 - College Spirit

-To address food insecurity challenges experienced by Utica College students in need by providing them with easily accessible and local nutritional resources, free of charge, and in doing so, promoting their overall well-being and pursuit for academic excellence.
+To address food insecurity challenges experienced by Utica University students in need by providing them with easily accessible and local nutritional resources, free of charge, and in doing so, promoting their overall well-being and pursuit for academic excellence.

 "Seeds of Hope" Food Pantry